zedlopez/ifm/Writing with Inform.md

 	A glob is a kind of number.

 isn't allowed.
 The numbers are fixed and all exist already; we can write a story where the world has no Bengal tigers, but not a story where the world has no number between 4 and 6.
-That doesn't mean numbers are all alike, of course, and we will later see that we can use words like "even" and "odd" to describe numbers, and even create new adjectives like "unlucky" or "perfect" for them.
+That doesn't mean numbers are all alike, of course, and we will later see that we can use words like `even` and `odd` to describe numbers, and even create new adjectives like `unlucky` or `perfect` for them.
 But these are not kinds.
 Saying that 2 is an even number does not create a new number, and saying that 3 is an even number makes no sense.
-So it is not possible in Inform to create a "kind of number".
+So it is not possible in Inform to create a `kind of number`.

 But what we can do is to invent entirely new concepts, like so:

 	A distance is a kind of value.

 We will see more of these later.
-The word "value" here does not count as a kind (it's too vague to be useful), so "distance", like "number", is a top-level kind and not a specialised form of something else.
+The word `value` here does not count as a kind (it's too vague to be useful), so `distance`, like `number`, is a top-level kind and not a specialised form of something else.

 ## Using new kinds